dl1ycf/pihpsdr-compile-MacOS/README.md

 Alongside with piHPSDR, you need the WDSP library which does most of the signal processing.
-Both can be obtained from my github account, to facilitate things, a shell script "getit.sh" is provided.
+Both can be obtained from my github account, to facilitate things, a shell script `getit.sh` is provided.

 Select features compiled into the program
 -----------------------------------------